fent/node-ytdl-core/README.md

 * `liveBuffer` - How much time buffer to use for live videos in milliseconds.
 Default is `20000`.
 * `requestOptions` - Anything to merge into the request options which [miniget](https://github.com/fent/node-miniget) is called with, such as `headers`.
 * `highWaterMark` - How much of the video download to buffer into memory.
 See [node's docs](https://nodejs.org/api/stream.html#stream_constructor_new_stream_writable_options) for more.
 Defaults to 512KB.
+* `dlChunkSize` - The size of the download chunk in bytes.
+When the chosen format is video only or audio only, the download in this case is separated into multiple chunks to avoid throttling.
+Defaults to 10MB.
 * `lang` - The 2 character symbol of a language.
 Default is `en`.

 #### Event: info